lajolico/FantasyArena/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=3039218122

 Feedback and Contributions:
-We welcome your feedback and contributions to enhance the Team Wars: Arenas Edition mod.
+We welcome your feedback and contributions to enhance the Fantasy Arena mod.
 Feel free to report issues, suggest improvements, or collaborate with us to make this mod even more fantastic.

 License:
 If you decide to change the code or use it, please add a reference to me here.
 Thank you.